 The two biggest challenges associated with urinal maintenance and cleaning are blockages from rubbish and bad smells from uric acid build-up.
 Eliminating blockages is impossible because humans’ do unfortunately litter (cigarette butts, chewy, rubbish.)
 However, there are great ways to filter out the rubbish before it obstructs the drain.
 The XO2® urinal screen products are designed for this very purpose.

-Dealing with uric acid and the associated odours is not a problem and totally within your control.
+Dealing with uric acid and the associated odours is not a problem and is totally within your control.
 This just comes down to regular maintenance and the use of the right chemical for the job along with the easy cleaning skills required.
 We also highly recommend good ventilation in toilets including sufficient extraction fans.